1qh/sad/en/en.md

-Each end of association may also contain a multiplicity to indicate the (minimum & maximum) number of instances of that end participating in the association with one instance at other end
+Each end of association may also contain a multiplicity to indicate the (minimum & maximum) number of instances of that end participating in association with one instance at other end

 Commonly used values of multiplicity:
 1